nicodewet/azure-logic-apps-confluent-kafka-custom-connector/README.md

 As a prerequisite you should create a basic authentication API key and secret on Confluent Cloud and always follow this golden rule which is to always experiment and do dry runs on your local using cURL.

+## The Steps - More Detail

+ Let me know if you want more and I'll happily add it.
+Images, videos etc.